 Though my family would celebrate Christmas later that morning, I was set on taking photos and woke up too early with a little bit of time to kill.
 An edict from my mom determined that we would be going away for the actual holiday in order to spend it in Edisto Island, South Carolina.
 My dad had died the previous April, and the prevailing logic was to take us away in order to avoid the difficult memories that would no doubt come into focus.
 It ended up being a good call, but I still had a few hours before we left.
 So I got in my car and wound up at the bridge south of Strong Cemetery in Albany.

 I went out recently to retake photographs of the remaining iron bridges, and I was dismayed to find that a bridge-closing bee has gotten into the bonnet of local officials.
 Here’s the Smithfield Bridge, south of Selma in eastern Delaware County.
 First off, any load restriction of three tons spells immediate trouble for an old bridge.
 But as a structure built in 1908 by Muncie’s own Indiana Bridge Company, the structure is historic and worthy of preservation.
-A Warren through truss that spans 190 feet across the White River, the bridge has long been rated as structurally deficient- even though it still safely carried loads of traffic towards Wapahani High School each day up until its recent closure.
+A riveted Warren through truss that spans 190 feet across the White River, the bridge has long been rated as structurally deficient- even though it still safely carried loads of traffic towards Wapahani High School each day up until its recent closure.
 Unlike a Camelback bridge, the Warren truss features horizontal top chord and equally-sized members.
 I crossed it numerous times over the years on the way to the reservoir to fish and back, but I never got a good photo until now- there always seemed to be an impatient driver ahead of or behind me.
 I guess this will have to do, as a single benefit of the old bridge’s closure.

 But even if a bridge is shuttered to vehicular traffic like the previous two, it doesn’t mean that the structure will fade into obscurity.
-The Priest Ford Bridge outside of Yorktown was bypassed in 2001 but still plays host to countless idiots jumping off of it into the White River below.
+The 1897 Priest Ford Bridge outside of Yorktown was bypassed in 2001 but still plays host to countless idiots jumping off of it into the White River below.
 I know, because I was one of them during my misspent youth.
 County officials constantly seem to threaten to shut the bridge down or tear it out entirely to fix the problem, but I hope they don’t.
 With an original 200-foot span across the river (not counting the load-bearing pylon in the middle added during a 1974 rehabilitation), the bridge- a pinned, 11-panel Camelback through truss, remains the longest iron bridge in the county along with a nearby twin.

-Just down the road, here’s Delaware County’s best-preserved river crossing, the High Banks Bridge in rural Yorktown or Daleville- take your pick.
-A through truss bridge (but built in 1902, it was dismantled, rehabbed, and painted in 2009.
+Just down the road, here’s Delaware County’s best-preserved old metal river crossing, the High Banks Bridge in rural Yorktown or Daleville- take your pick.
+Another pinned, 11-panel Camelback through truss bridge (but built in 1902), it was dismantled, rehabbed, and painted in 2009.
 The photo above is looking south.
 Solar-powered caution lights alert the wayward traveler to any road closures due to high water, and even though I’d crossed the bridge myriad times, I’d never seen the sign light up.
 But it was flashing the day I took this photo.
 Weird, since we hadn’t seen significant rain in about a week.
 I crossed the White River over its 200-foot span anyway.

 Had we been smarter, we would have stopped and investigated.
 But we weren’t- we were total rubes!
 And we probably still are to this day.
 Eventually, though, I read an old article about flowing wells in the area and got a tiny bit smarter by going back to take some decent photos of the phenomenon over the summer of 2015.
 Artesian wells occur when a pipe is driven down into an aquifer under positive pressure, which makes the water flow up and out into the open, gushing out of the ground ceaselessly.
 Most of these pipes were driven during the area’s 1890s gas boom, and this is the artesian well at the ghost town of Granville.
 Clearly, it doesn’t pour from a rock, but it does sit between two phenomenal boulders.
 The road that you see curve off into the distance takes you right to the Peterson Ford Bridge.